mknightly2000/tic-tac-toe/README.md

 ## Setup
 To run this game, you need to have Ruby 3.4.3 installed.
 You can use a version manager like rbenv or RVM to install and manage Ruby versions.

-Once you have Ruby 3.4.3 installed, navigate to the project directory and run the following command to install the gem Ruby 2D.
+Once you have Ruby 3.4.3 installed, navigate to the project directory and run the following command to install the gem `ruby2d`.

 ```zsh
 bundle install